smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 4. When NativeVR exists and is always detecting/listening (both NativeVR and SDL wake words are available), the user speaks SDL wake word that is equivalent to the NativeVR wake word.
 Advantage: The user can launch by just saying one of wake word
-Disadvantage: HMI needs to support SDL wake words with NativeVR
+Disadvantage: HMI needs to support SDL wake word with NativeVR

 ### Flows
 -------